 - Merchandise and construction materials to and from Alaska, Hawaii, Puerto Rico and Guam.

-- Moves almost 1 billion-plus tons of cargo annually, with a market value of $400 billion;
+- Moves over 1 billion-plus tons of cargo annually, with a market value of $400 billion;

 - Transports more than 100 million passengers annually ride ferries and excursion boats;